partach/switch_port_card_pro/README.md

 ## Installation
 Options:
-1. Working on HACS version, coming soon.
+1. HACS version pull request pending...
 2. Already possible to add as HACS--> custom repositories --> repo: partach/switch_port_card_pro, Type:Integration
    * Card to be installed seperatly for now.
 It is in the reposity under www/community/
    * Install card under /www/community/switch_port_card_pro/switch_port_card_pro.js
-   * To add lovelace card: System -> Dashboards -> Resources -> URL: /local/switch_port_card_pro/switch_port_card_pro.js Type:java script
+   * To add lovelace card: Go to System -> Dashboards -> Resources and fill in URL: /local/switch_port_card_pro/switch_port_card_pro.js Type:java script

-## Preparing your switch
+## Preparing your network switch
 You need to enable SNMP in your switch.
 This is different per manufacturer, please follow the switch manual (don't ask me).
 What is important that you need:
  * SNMP option enabled (tricky to find on some switches)